The Premier League International Cup features 12 of England's best Academy sides against 12 of the top development squads in the rest of Europe.

 In the knockout stages, the ties are decided in one-off matches, with extra-time and then penalties required if the match is level after 90 minutes.

-Teams competing in the PL International Cup will be made up of Under-23 players, aside from a maximum of three outfield players and the goalkeeper.
+Teams competing in the Premier League International Cup will be made up of Under-23 players, aside from a maximum of three outfield players and the goalkeeper.

-2015/16: Villarreal B
+2015/16 Villarreal B

 2014/15 Manchester City